-The British Go Association (BGA) exists to promote and support the playing of the oriental board game Go in the United Kingdom, and has done so since about 1953.
+The British Go Association exists to promote and support the playing of the Oriental board game Go in the United Kingdom, and has done so since about 1953.

-The BGA has existed for about 50 years.
-There are clubs in most big towns and cities.
+There are Go clubs in most big towns and cities.
 We organise about 50 Go events each year, including about 25 tournaments, the British Championship, youth activities, teaching sessions, exhibitions and other events.

-The BGA plays an active part in the European Go Federation (EGF), taking its turn to be the host to the annual European Go Congress and other events.
-It is also a member of the International Go Federation (IGF).
+We play an active part in the European Go Federation (EGF), taking a turn to be the host to the annual European Go Congress and other events, and are also a member of the International Go Federation (IGF).

-The BGA has around 500 members, and there are many more who play regularly but are not currently members.
-However, we do have pictures of some of them, including those who attend tournaments most, or are on the BGA Council and Committees.
+We have around 500 members, and there are many more who play regularly but are not members (sadly).
+However, we do have pictures of some of them, including those who attend tournaments most, or are on the Association Council and Committees.

 There are Go clubs meeting in all parts of the country regularly or irregularly.
 Most, of course, welcome new players and visitors, but check that a meeting is actually going ahead before attending.
-We have a current list of BGA clubs and a map showing their location.
+Find your closest one on our map.

-The BGA publishes the British Go Journal (normally four times per year), provides a news feed and send out a monthly electronic Newsletter to our members.
+We publish the British Go Journal (a print magazine produced four times per year), provide a news feed and send out a monthly electronic Newsletter to our members.

 Of course, we also publish a website that you're reading!

-In addition to our monthly electronic newsletter we provide three email discussion lists: one for general discussion, one for debate about how the BGA is run, and one for organisers of youth Go.
+In addition to our monthly electronic newsletter we provide three email discussion lists: one for general discussion, one for debate about how we're run, and one for organisers of youth Go.
 Here is how to join.

-Each year generous sponsors normally provide free accommodation and other local expenses and sometimes even free air tickets to allow British Go players to compete in the World Amateur Go Championship, the KPMC International Amateur Baduk Championships, and some years to the International Amateur Pair Go Championships, as representatives of the UK.
-In October 2008 a team of players attended the first World Mind Sports Games in Beijing and in 2012 in Lille.
+Each year generous sponsors normally provide free accommodation and other local expenses and sometimes even free air tickets to allow British Go players to compete in the World Amateur Go Championship, the Korea Prime Ministers Cup International Amateur Baduk Championships and some years to the International Amateur Pair Go Championships, as representatives of the UK.
+In October 2008 a team of players attended the World Mind Sports Games in Beijing and in 2012 in Lille.
 We're expecting the 2016 edition to be in Macau.

-There is also often representation in European tournaments, such as the European Students, European Pair Go and the Toyota-Denso Oza.
+We also often have representation in European tournaments, such as the European Students, European Pair Go and the Toyota-Denso Oza.